Koschi13/nixos-configuration/README.md

 - [ ] Git config `branch.sort -committerdate`
 - [ ] Git config `core.fsmonitor true`
 - [ ] Git config `core.untrackedCache true`
+- [ ] Figure out how to install a LSP in AstroNvim (The installation is globally...)
+  - Maybe there is a way to install AstroNvim through Nix and add custom dependencies for the LSP to it?
+- [ ] Dunstctl font blurry